UoA-eResearch/OdeAudio/README.md

 ### Controls
 Spacebar: pause/play, the app starts paused

-r: reset, pauses the app and resets y to y_init
+n: reset, pauses the app and resets y to y_init
+m: specify parameters exactly

+q/w/e/r/t: nudge u[0-5] up
+a/s/d/f/g: nudge u[0-5] down

+1/2/3/4/5: select which axis to listen to on the left audio channel 6/7/8/9/0: select which axis to listen to on the right audio channel

-click: sets lambda_c/lambda_e according to where you clicked
+click & drag in the left window: select the region of parameter space shown in the right window click in the right window: sets lambda_c according to where you clicked

-p: plot signal in background (note that this is very unstable, and will crash in under a minute)

 escape: closes the app